Australian intelligence agency blames Chinese Ministry of State Security, PLA for global cyber hack

 By continuing you agree to our Terms and Privacy Policy.

-The news of the espionage is likely to increase tensions between China and Western nations already heightened from China’s military expansion in the Western Pacific and threats to Taiwan, which were highlighted by a large display of modern military equipment at a parade in Beijing on Wednesday.
+The news of the espionage is likely to increase tensions between China and Western nations already heightened by China’s military expansion in the Western Pacific and threats to Taiwan, which were highlighted by a large display of modern military equipment at a parade in Beijing on Wednesday.

 Soldiers march during a military parade marking the 80th anniversary of victory over Japan and the end of World War II, in Tiananmen Square on September 03, 2025, in Beijing, China.